10 Symptoms of eating disorders You Should Never Ignore

 This obsession with food and calories can lead to restrictive eating patterns, binge eating episodes, or periods of purging through behaviors such as vomiting or over-exercising.
 This preoccupation with food and weight can interfere with daily functioning and lead to feelings of guilt, shame, and anxiety around eating.

-● Must Read: 10 Symptoms of influenza You Should Never Ignore
+● Must Read: 3 Strange Symptoms of Liver Cancer You Might Not Expect

 3. Changes in Eating Habits